 In Niagara we are lucky to have a relatively long growing season (compared to the rest of Canada!) with 170-190 frost free days.
-Historically, the last frost has been April 25th and the first frost on October 20th.
+According to the Ministry of Agriculture, historically the last frost has been April 25th and the first frost on October 20th.

 This means we can get started seeding early vegetables which can tolerate cooler temperatures, in early April.

 April 1 - 15 • Vegetables such as asparagus, broccoli, Brussel sprouts, lettuce, early potatoes, spinach, peas and onions will actually benefit by getting started in the cooler weather.